NextronSystems/thor-manual/usage/deployment.rst

 It will perform following steps on each system:

 * Create a temporary folder
-* Mount a RAM drive using the folder as mountpoint
+* Mount a RAM drive using the folder as mount point
 * Copy Thor to this RAM drive
 * Execute Thor
 * Unmount the RAM drive